moderntribe/products-engineering/_posts/2018-03-26-service-provider.md

 ### Example of Class

-Below you will find an extacted piece of the code from the Service Provider created for Series on Events Pro, it should give you a bunch of examples to create your own.
+Below you will find an extracted piece of the code from the Service Provider created for Series on Events Pro, this can serve as a guide to creating your own.

-On this example we are not registering any Assets, but it's a good idea to either call the `tribe_asset` methods from this class or create a another class and use the provider to set it up.
+In this example we are not registering any Assets, but it's a good idea to either call the `tribe_asset` methods from this class or create a another class and use the provider to set it up.

 ```php